 Of course, the Philippines is also a fanatic of other drinks that are also popular in other countries from across the world.
 This includes the following (we are also noting the basic ingredients for the recipes):

-So, which among these Filipino drinks are you more interested to try?
-Traditional buko juice (coconut), gulaman, or the delicious and unique flavor of basi?
+So, which of these Filipino drinks are you more interested in trying?
+Traditional buko juice (coconut), gulaman, or Basi’s delicious and unique flavor?
 No matter what it is, we bet that this is already making you truly excited to taste it all once you are here in the Philippines.

 Interested to learn more about what something is called in the Tagalog language?
 Get to learn Tagalog today using the Ling App.
-The Ling App is a mobile application downloadable wherever you are in the world.
-It comes equipped with language lessons, updated posts, and challenging quizzes that will support your learning no matter what level you are in.
+The Ling App is a mobile application downloadable anywhere in the world.
+It comes with language lessons, updated posts, and challenging quizzes that will support your learning no matter your level.
 So, what are you waiting for?
-Search no more because the Ling App of Simya Solutions is ready for download today!
-Jumpstart your learning in as short as 10 minutes per day!
+Search no more because the Ling app is ready for download today!